PremYekkali/DemoToken/README.md

 ## Token Holder Check

-You can check whether a user's address currently holds any tokens using:
+You can check whether a user's address currently holds any tokens or not using:

 ```solidity
 function isTokenHolder(address account) external view returns (bool)
 ```

-This function returns `true` if the address has a balance greater than zero.
+This function returns `true` if the address has a balance greater than Zero.

 ## Token Holder Count